-This fireplace may be used as a room divider, installed along a wall, across a corner or used in an exterior chase.
+This fireplace may be used as a room divider.
 See Figure 2.2.

 Locating the fireplace in a basement should be avoided.
 Locating near frequently opened doors, central heat outlets or returns, or other locations of considerable air movement can affect the performance.
+Outside air is recommended for combustion.
+This fireplace comes equipped with an outside air inlet to feed combustion air from outside the home, along with an outside air termination cap; the duct is required but not supplied.
 Consideration should be given to these factors before deciding on a location.